-News Week Around the Ists By Emma G. Gallegos Published Sep 4, 2011 12:00 AM Photo by .-X via Flickr LAist relies on reader support, not paywalls.
-Freely accessible local news is vital.
-Please power our reporters and help keep us independent with a donation today.
+News Week Around the Ists By Emma G. Gallegos Published Sep 3, 2011 11:00 PM Photo by .-X via Flickr Stories like these are only possible with your help!
+Your donation today keeps LAist independent, ready to meet the needs of our city, and paywall free.
+Thank you for your partnership, we can't do this without you.
 Donate Now Monthly Donation One-Time Donation $5/mo $10/mo $15/mo $20/mo $60 $120 $180 $240 Continue Gothamist weathered through Hurricane Irene with little damage in NYC but the devastation was worse upstate, with damages expected to total $1 billion.
 One bright spot of Irene was camaraderie—and El Bloombito.
 DCist, having made it through the week of natural disasters, got back to business as usual — documenting misbehavior in the city’s government, like city Republicans accusing Councilmembers of inappropriately directing funds to partisan groups and a strip club which was built with funds that were supposed to be used to house people with HIV/AIDS.
 Chicagoist headed into the holiday weekend with the news that the city’s pot smokers pay a lot for their weed.
 Bostonist was beaten into submission by Hurricane Irene, briefly, this week.
 Irene turned into a power problem in Massachusetts, except for the Patriots, and truly devastated Vermont.
 Power outages dwindled throughout the week as questions increased for Hawaii-loving National Grid Massachusetts President Marcy Reed.
 Austinist got wind of a University of Texas' professor's proposal for legally protecting ugly people.
 SFist watched at the BART protests turned the inevitable corner to BART counter-protests.
 (Only two arrests!)
 We found out that some drivers keep crossbows in their cars just in case they feel the need to fire at boys who throw rocks.